U.S. stocks end third quarter on a high note, despite rocky September

 “The economy faces no shortage of risks in the near-term including uncertainties associated with the election, fall and winter COVID-19 challenges, and failure of elected officials in Washington to pass further economic relief legislation,” Mark Hamrick, senior economic analyst at Bankrate, wrote in commentary Wednesday.

-Despite the rockiness of September, Wall Street bagged its best back-to-back quarters since 2009, with the S&P 500 growing 8.5 percent and the Dow gaining 7.6 percent.
+Despite the rockiness of September, Wall Street bagged its best back-to-back quarters since 2009, with the S&P 500 growing 8.5 percent and the Dow gaining 7.6 percent in the third quarter.
 The Nasdaq added 11 percent from July through September, for its best two consecutive quarters since the early 2000s.
-The market’s sharp turnaround has nonetheless created the most uneven recovery in modern U.S. history, according to analysis by The Post.
+The market’s sharp turnaround has nonetheless created the most uneven recovery in modern U.S. history, according to analysis by The Washington Post.

 While the nation overall has regained nearly half of the lost jobs during the pandemic, several key demographic groups have recovered more slowly, including mothers of school-age children, Black men, Black women, Hispanic men, Asian Americans, younger Americans (ages 25 to 34) and people without college degrees.